johnnyli-dev/odin-landingpage/README.md

 # odin-landingpage

-Landing Page project following theodinproject.com's curriculum
+This is a landing page following theodinproject.com's curriculum using mainly flexbox and my HTML and CSS learned so far.